 This process for applying centre-specific information to the provincially approved documents, without modifying the version dates, is based on a controlled honour system: i.e., centres are mandated to comply with the specified implementation of the specified changes, which are pre-identified and approved by OCREB, (as indicated in the guidance and in other centre-specific documentation (as applicable); periodic reviews of implemented study documents, including de-identified, signed ICFs are conducted to demonstrate compliance with the process.

-All studies conducted under the auspices of CHEO that are using OCREB as a REB of record, are required to obtain acknowledgement of an administrative application.
-This application is submitted in ROMEO (CTO administrative application).
-The application includes the submission of CHEO centre consent forms and signature page.
-The process is an administrative review performed to capture research activity, as well as ensure the appropriate qualifications and departmental impacts are obtained for a research project.
-Acknowledgement of this application is required prior to conducting the research study at CHEO.
+All studies conducted under the auspices of CHEO that are using OCREB as a REB of record, are required to obtain Start Smart Institutional Approval.
+This process includes an administrative application ROMEO (CTO administrative application).
+The application includes the submission of the centre initial application, approval letter, CHEO centre consent forms and as applicable, the Health Canada No Objection letter.